elmastudio/aino-blocks/readme.txt

 After the Aino blocks plugin is installed, you will see the Aino blocks collection in your Blocks library on any page and post.
 You can now choose a block and insert it into your editor.

 = Does Aino come with Block patterns? =
-Yes, you can use block patterns if you have the latest Gutenberg plugin version installed.
-You can see the first Aino blocks pattern inside the pattern library.
-We will create more free block patterns shortly.
+Yes, you can find the first Aino blocks patterns inside the pattern library.
+We will create more block patterns shortly.

 == Resources ==
 * Block Pattern Images by Slitshire.com, CC0 Creative Commons License, https://www.splitshire.com/